Samed Yeşil: Panionios

 On 15 January 2017, Yeşil joined Panionios on a two-and-a-half-year contract for an undisclosed fee.
 He made his debut for the club in a 2–0 away win against Panetolikos.
 On 17 May 2017, thanks to a close-range effort by the German striker, Panionios won 1–0 against AEK Athens at the Olympic Stadium of Athens, in the 2016–17 Play Offs.

-On 14 July 2017, Panionios returned to UEFA Europe League after nine years of absence with a 2–0 home win over Slovenia’s Gorica at the first leg of the second qualifying round of the Europa League.
+On 14 July 2017, Panionios returned to UEFA Europa League after nine years of absence with a 2–0 home win over Slovenia’s Gorica at the first leg of the second qualifying round of the Europa League.
 Yesil scored a goal in each half to give Panionios a victory at Nea Smyrni Stadium, on the debut of manager Michalis Grigoriou.
 On the second leg of the second qualifying round of the Europa League, Yesil scored another goal, his third in this round restored lead from close range following Kapić penalty in a 3–2 away win.
 On 24 September 2017, he scored his first league goal for the season in a 4–1 win against AEL.
 On 25 October 2017, he scored in the 93rd minute with a backheel in a 2–1 away win against Aris for the Greek Cup.